 Originally written for publication in the Wichita Business Journal’s CFO of the Year insert.

 Paul Allen has served as chief executive of Allen, Gibbs & Houlik, L.C.
 (AGH) since 1987.
-He was the managing partner of a national accounting firm's Wichita office until AGH’s founding members determined they could serve their clients more effectively by creating an independently owned firm serving closely held, entrepreneurial companies and public sector entities in the central U.S. Between the prior incarnation of AGH and the current entity, Paul has led the firm for more than 30 years.
+He was the managing partner of a national accounting firm’s Wichita office until AGH’s founding members created an independently owned firm to more effectively serve closely held, entrepreneurial companies and public sector entities in the central U.S.

-Paul is a certified public accountant who consults in accounting and auditing, specializing in working with middle-market, closely held businesses and entrepreneurial enterprises.
-He serves commercial clients primarily in the manufacturing, construction and distribution industries.
-In addition to audit and accounting, he has an extensive background in business mergers and acquisitions, strategic planning, financial structuring, operations review, and contracting.
-Paul served 15 years on the Kansas Board of Accountancy, including four terms as chairman.
+Paul is a certified public accountant and in addition to audit and accounting, he has an extensive background in business mergers and acquisitions, strategic planning, financial structuring, operations review and contracting.
+He served 15 years on the Kansas Board of Accountancy, including four terms as chairman.
 He is a past president of the Kansas Society of CPAs Wichita chapter and an active leader in numerous civic and professional organizations.